Postal Regulatory Commission: Retiree Health Benefits Fund

 According to the Postal Accountability and Enhancement Act, the United States Postal Service must make annual payments of between $5.4 billion and $5.8 billion to the Postal Service Retiree Health Benefits Fund from 2007.
 This provision of the law has been highly controversial, as no other federal agency is required to pre-fund future retirees' health benefits in this manner.
 The consequences of this funding requirement have been blamed for the perilous financial condition of the Postal Service, but no consensus has been reached on its fiscal effects, given other contributors such as stiff competition and other economic circumstances.

 In June 2011, the United States Postal Service had to suspend its weekly payment of $115 million into the fund because it had reached $8 billion in debt and the retirement plan had a surplus of $6.9 billion.

 Composition

 The PRC is composed of five Commissioners—each of whom is appointed to a six-year term of office by the President and confirmed by the Senate, similar to many other high-level Executive Branch office holders.
 As with Postal Governors, PRC commissioners are permitted to serve for one additional "holdover" year beyond the end of their term if a replacement has not been nominated and confirmed.
 The President designates one Commissioner as Chairman of the Commission.
 The Commissioners together designate one of their number as a Vice chairman for a one-year term.
 No more than three of the Commissioners can be from any one political party.

 Current commissioners

-The commissioners as of 3 October 2025:
+The commissioners as of 25 May 2026 are: